TaceoLabs/zkllvm-mlir-assigner/README.md

 `build/bin/mlir-assigner` from source or obtained them in another way.
 If not, follow the [build instructions](#build).

-1. **Setup:** We start by creating an empty folder here we place our binaries and our model.
+1. **Setup:** We start by creating an empty folder where we place our binaries and our model.
 So when you built from source we do:

 ```bash